swanux/Helen/README.md

 You will see the logs in the terminal then.

+# Feedbacks
+Did you find any bugs?
+Do you have some feature requests/new ideas?
+Or just some questions?
+Feel free to provide your feedback using [hsuite](https://github.com/swanux/hsuite) or my [website](https://swanux.github.io/feedbacks.html).

 # For developers

 Here's the file hierarchy of the program with explanations: